bgoonz/UsefulResourceRepo3.0/DOWNLOAD_ARCHIVE/_GIST/docs/article (29).md.md

 alert(obj.test); // it's undefined, so - no such property?

-alert("test" in obj); // true, the property does exist!
+alert('test' in obj); // true, the property does exist!
 ```

 In the code above, the property `obj.test` technically exists.
 So the `in` operator works right.